How to build a professional development plan: Examples and instructions

 • They also have very little experience in a supervisory role.

-• There’s an experienced project lead in the marketing department that’s open to a mentorship role.
+• There’s an experienced project lead in the marketing department who’s open to a mentorship role.

 • A third-party organisation is offering on-site creativity workshops for all businesses within the area.

-Over the next year: Ask for more responsibility within your department to show you can handle more work.
+• Over the next year: Ask for more responsibility to demonstrate capability.

 A professional development plan is a guide to help employees reach their career goals, often made collaboratively with their manager.

-Writing a development plan tends to boil down to the following steps:
+Writing a professional development plan tends to boil down to the following steps:

 • Learning and understanding an employee’s long-term career goals